westphae/stratux/content/howto/index.md

 The purpose of this calibration is to determine a preliminary zero value for the gyro and accelerometer.

 It is very important when doing this calibration that the sensor remain fairly still.
-It is usually OK for it to be sitting on the glareshield with the engine running, though at these early (beta release) stages it might be better to start the stratux up and ensure it is operating before starting the engine.
+It is usually OK for it to be sitting on the glareshield with the engine running, though at these early (beta release) stages it might be better to start the Stratux up and ensure it is operating before starting the engine.
 It will not calibrate if the sensor is waved around or wiggling too much.

 You will know that the sensor is calibrated when the heading on the attitude indicator swerves to show 90 degrees.